rasoulifarhad/elastic-stack/elasticsearch/examples/Elastic-Basic-Bxamples/example-queries.md

 }
 ```

-17. Search for books that have at least 20 reviews, must not be published before 2015 and should be published by O'Reilly.
+***17. Search for books that have at least 20 reviews, must not be published before 2015 and should be published by O'Reilly.***

 ```json